Skin Lifting from Waxing | The Complete Guide

 Wax burns are less common to experience on the legs or back but are more commonly seen as an eyebrow wax burn or Brazilian wax burn symptoms.
 A wax burn on the skin, skin ripped off from eyebrow waxing, or a Brazilian wax burn can all resemble anywhere from a seriously skinned knee wound to a small abrasion.
 Sometimes, you and the client won’t even notice that it’s there until it starts to scab over within a day or two.

-These are some factors that can cause wax burns on the face or body.
+What Causes Skin Lifting from Waxing?Below are some factors that can cause wax burns on the face or body:

 - Using low-quality wax

 - Using the wrong wax for your client's skin type

 - Applying wax that is too hot onto the skin

 - Waxing over the same area more than once

 As we just mentioned, skin lifting from waxing, also known as a wax burn, occurs when wax grips both your hairs and your skin upon application, and lifts/burns it as a result.

 This can be considered a form of ‘ripping’ or ‘tearing’, but is usually referred to as just lifting, since the skin is only burned and not actually ripped off.
 Don’t worry - even if it looks like your eyebrow wax skin is ripped off, it’s not!
 It’s just burned, and can be soothed and healed quickly.
 So can waxing rip your skin?
 In a way, yes, but that’s not usually the term used.